averye457/weather-app/README.md

 This app displays weather for Today, a forecast for the next 3 days, or even a 7 day forecast.
 This app was built using the Javascript framework React.

+You can find the project hosted on Github Pages [here](https://averye457.github.io/weather-app/#/)